jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 statement.
 Reason compiled what used to be a string literal `'SuccessScreen'` to just the number `2`.
-Reason can do this safely because custom-defined types in Reason **can't** be treated like strings, so it doesn't matter if you mangle the names.
+Reason can do this safely because custom-defined types in Reason **can't** be treated like strings, so it doesn't matter if the names get mangled.

 Taking a step back, Reason's type system delivered on the promise of types in a way Flow couldn't: